Reactive-Extensions/RxJS/doc/api/subjects/behaviorsubject.md

 # `Rx.BehaviorSubject` class #

 Represents a value that changes over time.
 Observers can subscribe to the subject to receive the last (or initial) value and all subsequent notifications.
+If you are looking for BehaviorSubject without initial value see [`Rx.ReplaySubject`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/replaysubject.md).

 This class inherits both from the `Rx.Observable` and `Rx.Observer` classes.